felipecastrosales/ui-twitter/README.md

 This project uses ESLint for code quality and TypeScript for type checking.
 The configuration can be found in the `eslint.config.js` and `tsconfig.json` files.

-## License

-This project is open-source and available under the MIT License.

----

-This README provides an overview of the Twitter UI clone project, highlighting its main features, technologies used, and project structure.
-It also includes instructions for getting started and running the project locally.